Proven-Paradox/shaper-system/Handbook.md

 You hit so hard that you can knock your foes around without actively trying to.
 When you make an Attack or Spell and get a [Critical Hit](#critical-hit), you can choose one of the following extra effects.
 * Knock your target(s) [Prone](#prone).
 * [Stagger](#stagger) your target(s) for a number of rounds equal to your [Hero Tier](#hero-tier).
-* Move your target(s) one Square.
+* Move your target(s) one Zone.
 In the case of multiple targets, you must move them all in the same direction.

 You may only affect a given target with this Talent once per Turn.
-If you strike multiple Critical Hits with a single action (such as using an Ability that targets a Square) you must choose the same effect for all creatures affected.
+If you strike multiple Critical Hits with a single action (such as using an Ability that targets a Zone) you must choose the same effect for all creatures affected.
 You cannot affect a target with Heavy Hitter due to an Offense Roll that doesn't come with an Attack or Spell, such as maintaining a [Grab](#grab) or similar effect.
 This Talent also reduces the effect of the [Size](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#size-x) quality on enemies by your Hero Tier.
 This is a passive effect that applies to all Attacks and Spells, not just Critical Hits.

 #### Intelligent Avoidance